-We collect and distribute supplies (outdoor gear, outerwear, non-perishable food, hygiene products and more to people who are homeless.
-We operate a Gear Room (a room filled with supplies) at the Sister Mary Alice Murphy Center for Hope in Fort Collins, participate in distribution events, produce and distribute takeaway meal bags and send supplies to over 50 facilities that serve individuals and families who are homeless throughout Colorado (those organizations distribute the supplies that we send to the people they serve).
-Our goal is simple: to provide the people we serve with the supplies that they need to survive, regain stability and—ultimately—progress toward self-sufficiency.
+We collect and distribute supplies (outdoor gear, outerwear, non-perishable food, hygiene products and more to people who are homeless or at-risk of becoming homeless.
+We operate a Gear Room (a room filled with supplies) at the Sister Mary Alice Murphy Center for Hope in Fort Collins, participate in distribution events, produce and distribute takeaway meal bags and send supplies to over 50 facilities that serve individuals and families who are homeless or at-risk of homelessness throughout Colorado (those organizations distribute the supplies that we send to the people they serve).
+Our goal is simple: to provide the people we serve with the supplies that they need to survive, move forward and thrive.

 Children In Need:

 We provide children who are homeless or at risk of homelessness with the items that they need to meet their basic needs, foster positive self-esteem and actively participate in school.

 Once per quarter, we host a service event for children and families who are homeless or near-homeless.
 We distribute gear, clothing, food, hygiene items and more, and partner organizations join us to provide attendees with a wide range of services (haircuts, medical check-ups, eye exams, dental screenings, resource referrals, etc.).
 We also host monthly food-and-drink collection events at the Sam’s Club in Loveland; we distribute 100 percent of what we collect to organizations that serve families who are homeless/low-income in the Thompson School District.